silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 rather than modifying the existing one.
 </div>

-In order to get a list of all versions for a specific record, we need to generate specialized [api:Versioned_Version] objects, which expose the same database information as a `DataObject`, but also include information about when and how a record was published.
+In order to get a list of all versions for a specific record, we need to generate specialized [api:SilverStripe\Versioned\Versioned_Version] objects, which expose the same database information as a `DataObject`, but also include information about when and how a record was published.